stanfordLINQS/SQcircuit/README.md

 conda install -c conda-forge SQcircuit
 ```
 ## Documentation
-THe documentation of the SQcircuit is provided at:
+The documentation of the SQcircuit is provided at:

 ## Quick Tutorial